idp-installer-manager/idp-installer-jenkins/README.md

 1. Generate an SSH key pair either through the OpenStack dashboard (Access & Security -> Key Pairs) or the `ssh-keygen` command
 2. Put the private key in `/var/lib/jenkins/.ssh/id_rsa`, then
     1. `sudo chown jenkins:jenkins /var/lib/jenkins/.ssh/id_rsa && sudo chmod 600 /var/lib/jenkins/.ssh/id_rsa`
+3. Put the private and public keys in their respective fields in Jenkins (Manage Jenkins -> Configure System, under Cloud)
-3. Import the public key in the OpenStack dashboard if the key pair was generated elsewhere (make sure to use the region and user that match the jclouds configuration)
+4. Import the public key in the OpenStack dashboard if the key pair was generated elsewhere (make sure to use the region and user that match the jclouds configuration)

 Add your IdP installer configs to Jenkins: